-The Financial Aid Office at financialaid@bethanygu.edu and Weber & Associates (BGU's third-party financial aid administrative service) take questions for new and continuing students about the FAFSA and VFAO process through a variety of communication methods.
+The Financial Aid Office at financialaid@bethanygu.edu take questions for new and continuing students about the FAFSA through a variety of communication methods.
 Students seeking a payment plan or who desire financial counseling should inquire with studentbilling@bethanygu.edu.